-SS.
-John and Monica's is a Roman Catholic Voluntary Aided mixed school, within the Archdiocese of Birmingham, and in the local authority area of the City of Birmingham.
+Ss.
+John and Monica's is a Catholic Voluntary Aided School, within the Archdiocese of Birmingham, and in the local authority area of the City of Birmingham.

 History of the School

 SS.
-John and Monica Catholic Primary School is a voluntary aided school opened in September l980, following the amalgamation of the St. John's Infant and St. Monica's Junior Schools.
-The premises occupied at the present time were built in l970.
-The school serves the Parish of Ss.
+John and Monica Catholic Primary School opened in September 1980, following the amalgamation of the St. John's Infant and St. Monica's Junior Schools.
+The school serves the Parish of SS.
 John and Martin and draws its children from the Balsall Heath/Moseley/Edgbaston area.